 So you’ve got your flight tickets booked, hotel room reserved, your rental car (if needed), and money to spend.
 That should be all you need, right?
-There are many common hidden costs of traveling that can make or break your vacation budget!
+There are many common money traps when traveling that can make or break your vacation budget!
 Make sure you are aware of these hidden costs so you aren’t blindsided.

 Depending on where you are traveling, some of these costs may not apply to you- which is good!
 However, it is good to be mindful that these charges exist, just incase they come up in the future.

 If you want to learn more about saving money while traveling, check out these budget travel tips to save you hundreds!